Modius22/genetic-algorithm-and-unity3d/README.md

 In the folder prototyp_pathfinding there is an example implementation of genetic algorithms in the context of pathfinding.

-##Resources:
+## Resources:

-The basis for the implementation was the project of https://github.com/hobogalaxy/EvOLuTIoN.
+The basis for the implementation of the pathfindig prototype was the project of https://github.com/hobogalaxy/EvOLuTIoN.
+But I only use Level 2 for the prototype.
-However, it was limited to Level2.

 ## src/
 In the src folder you will find the following files: